How Lion’s Mane Mushroom Benefits Memory, Focus and Mood

 Other ways to bolster brain health

 It’s also okay to experiment and see what works best for you.
-If nothing else, lion’s mane mushroom is a prime example of nature doing what it does best: packing incredible benefits into unexpected places, like funky pom pom fungi.
+If nothing else, lion’s mane and other mushrooms are a prime example of nature doing what it does best: packing incredible benefits into unexpected places, like funky pom pom fungi.

 Sign up for early access to sales, product launches, the latest Bulletproof news and more!